vergoh/vnstat/INSTALL_BSD.md

 will compile `vnstat` and `vnstatd` without requiring additional libraries.
 The optional image output capable binary `vnstati` will also be compiled if the required additional libgd2 library is found to be available and `--disable-image-output` isn't given as parameter for `./configure`.
+Image text uses libGD built-in bitmap fonts by default.
+Optional TrueType fonts (`FontFile` / `FontSize` in the configuration, or `vnstati --font`) require a FreeType enabled gd and a readable `.ttf` file.

 An example cgi (`vnstat.cgi`) to be used with a http server with the image output support has been provided in the `examples` directory.
 Configuration